Chrystna Bhagascara

-Chrystna Bhagascara (born 22 June 1998) is an Indonesian professional footballer who plays as a central midfielder for Championship club Adhyaksa.
+Chrystna Bhagascara (born 22 June 1998) is an Indonesian professional footballer who plays as a central midfielder for Championship club Sumsel United.

 Born in Bojonegoro, East Java, Bhagascara is a player who graduated from the ASIFA Academy and became part of the Indonesia U19 squad in the 2016 AFF U-19 Youth Championship.

 Club career

 Muba Babel United

 He was signed for Muba Babel United to play in Liga 2 in the 2019 season.
 Bhagascara made his league appearance on 23 June 2019, coming on as a starter in a 1–0 loss against Cilegon United at the Krakatau Steel Stadium.

 Putra Sinar Giri

 He was signed for Putra Sinar Giri to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persekat Tegal

 On 21 April 2021, Bhagascara signed a one-year contract with Liga 2 club Persekat Tegal on a free transfer.
 He made his league debut for Persekat Tegal when he was part of the starting lineup of a 2021–22 Liga 2 match against Badak Lampung on 27 September, in which Persekat won.

 On 5 October, Bhagascara scored his first league goal for Persekat in a 1–2 loss over RANS Cilegon at the Gelora Bung Karno Madya Stadium.